jeevalearningapp-cmd/jeeva-admin-app/docs/UI_DESIGN_SPECS.md

 ## 📋 Document Overview

-This document provides comprehensive UI/UX design specifications for the Jeeva Learning mobile app, based on the Figma design system.
+This document provides comprehensive UI/UX design specifications for the Jeeva Learning mobile app, **extracted from the actual Figma design**.
 Use this as the single source of truth for all visual design implementations.

 **Figma Design:** [Jeeva App Prototype](https://www.figma.com/proto/dOT7f0j582Wo6hdqNn4x8D/Jeeva-app)
-**Version:** 1.0
+**Version:** 2.0 (Updated with actual Figma values)
 **Last Updated:** October 11, 2025
 **Platform:** iOS & Android (React Native/Expo)

+**✅ Status:** All design values extracted from Figma screenshots and specifications

 ---